 Soda is highly acidic and the acid that it contains impairs the same valves mentioned earlier.
 Besides, carbonation also heightens pressure in the stomach, which isn’t a nice feeling to have before tucking in for the night.
 So, while binge-watching a show on Netflix late at night with soda by your side seems to be the perfect way to end your day, think again.

 Certain flavors of chocolates are loaded with fat, soothing the valves that connect the stomach and esophagus, as mentioned above.
 Plus, chocolate has caffeine and another stimulant called theobromine.
 With the combination of these stimulants in your system, it might make falling asleep more difficult.
-Many people have sweet tooth but it’s wiser to indulge in your chocolate cravings during the early part of the day.
-That way, you’re helping yourself get better sleep at night and you’re compromising certain bodily functions.
+Many people have a sweet tooth but it’s wiser to indulge in your chocolate cravings during the early part of the day.
+That way, you’re helping yourself get better sleep at night and you’re not compromising certain bodily functions.

-Cheese is also high in fat, but if it’s one of your indulgences at least indulge in Parmesan and Swiss since these two don’t generate as much as reflux effect in the body compared with softer types like feta and mozzarella.
+Cheese is also high in fat, but if it’s one of your indulgences at least indulge in Parmesan and Swiss since these two don’t generate as much reflux effect in the body compared with softer types like feta and mozzarella.
 So, yes, pizza at night isn’t very good.